trivialfis/pyhwloc/docs/source/intro.rst

 Overview
 ========

-``PyHwloc`` provides a Python interface to the Hardware Locality (hwloc) library, providing an easier and more interactive way to discover and interact with your system's hardware topology.
+``PyHwloc`` exposes a Python interface to the Hardware Locality (hwloc) library, providing an easier and more interactive way to discover and control your system's hardware topology.
 For a comprehensive introduction to hardware topology concepts and background information, please refer to the official `hwloc documentation
 <https://www.open-mpi.org/projects/hwloc/>`__.
 This document primarily concerns the usage
 of the Python interface.